6 Ways to Feel Your Loved One’s Touch During Self-isolation

-The first is so spot on as a way for partners to exchange intimate touches during our current lockdown conditions it almost makes you think that the developers might have a crystal ball hidden in a closet somewhere.
+The first is so spot-on as a way for partners to exchange intimate touches during our current conditions it almost makes you think the developers might have a crystal ball hidden in a closet somewhere.

 Using embedded sensors, one Hug Shirt, as they say on their site, “captures the strength, duration, and location” of physical contact and then transmits it to a matched shirt, where it is physically recreated through special actuators.

 While impressive if only as just a proof-of-concept, the purchasable reality is even more so, with the Hug Shirt’s list of features, as well as the care the company has put into their manufacture, putting it right into the category of WOW!